AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `newrelic:create:deploy-marker`

-Check the deploy queue for entries and create an appropriate deploy marker.

 ```bash
 bin/magento newrelic:create:deploy-marker <message> <change_log> [<user> [<revision>]]
 ```

 Check the deploy queue for entries and create an appropriate deploy marker.

 ### `message`